Europe's vaccine rollout hit by doubts over J&J, AstraZeneca shots

-Deliveries had already begun in some countries but authorities across the continent said they were suspending deployment or considering restricting use of the single-shot vaccine, pending further advice.
+Deliveries had already begun in some European countries but authorities took differing approaches on whether to restrict use of the single-shot vaccine, with Belgium and France saying they would go ahead, while Greece and Italy put them on hold.

-“The delivery of the J&J will take place, we will await the announcement of EMA and the FDA in the U.S.,” Marios Themistocleous, the official in charge of Greece’s pandemic response, said on state TV.
+The EMA said J&J was in contact with national authorities and recommended storing doses already received until the safety committee issued an expedited recommendation.

 The delay came as a further blow to Europe’s faltering vaccinations campaign, which has been hit by problems ranging from poor coordination between national and regional authorities to procurement difficulties and a damaging contractual row with British-Swedish drugmaker AstraZeneca.